News-API-gh/News-API-java/README.md

-# News API SDK for Java
+# NewsAPI SDK for Java

 **How to use**